Colony of Santiago: Pre-Columbian Jamaica

-Around 650 AD, Jamaica was colonized by the people of the Ostionoid culture, who likely came from South America.
-Alligator Pond in Manchester Parish and Little River in St. Ann Parish are among the earliest known sites of this Ostionoid people, who lived near the coast and extensively hunted turtles and fish.
+Around 650 AD, Jamaica was discovered by the people of the Ostionoid culture, who likely came from South America.
+Alligator Pond in Manchester Parish and Little River in St. Ann Parish are among the earliest known sites of the Ostionoid people, who lived near the coast and extensively hunted turtles and fish.

 Around 950 AD, the people of the Meillacan culture settled on both the coast and the interior of Jamaica, either absorbing the Ostionoid people or co-inhabiting the island with them.

-The Taíno culture developed on Jamaica around 1200 AD.
+The Arawak–Taíno culture developed on Jamaica around 1200 AD.
 They brought from South America a system of raising yuca known as "conuco."
 To add nutrients to the soil, the Taíno burned local bushes and trees and heaped the ash into large mounds, into which they then planted yuca cuttings.
 Most Taíno lived in large circular buildings (bohios), constructed with wooden poles, woven straw, and palm leaves.
 The Taino spoke an Arawakan language and did not have writing.
-Some of the words used by them, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), yuca, batata ("sweet potato"), and juracán ("hurricane"), have been incorporated into Spanish and English.
+Some words used by them, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), yuca, batata ("sweet potato"), and juracán ("hurricane"), have been incorporated into both Spanish and English.

 Columbus

 Christopher Columbus set sail on his second voyage to the Americas on September 24, 1493.
 On November 3, 1493, he landed on an island that he named Dominica.
 On November 22, he landed on Hispaniola and spent some time exploring the interior of the island for gold.
-He left Hispaniola on April 24, 1494, and arrived at the island of Juana (Cuba) on April 30 and Jamaica on May 5.
+He left Hispaniola on April 24, 1494, and arrived at the island of Juana (Cuba) on April 30 and Jamaica (called "Xaymaca" by the indigenous Taíno, meaning "land of springs") on May 5.
+Columbus named the island Santiago and used it as a mini-state for his family.

 He explored the south coast of Juana before returning to Hispaniola on August 20.
 After staying for a time on the western end, present-day Haiti, he finally returned to Spain.
 Columbus returned to Jamaica during his fourth voyage to the Americas.
 He had been sailing around the Caribbean nearly a year when a storm beached his ships in St. Ann's Bay, Jamaica, on June 25, 1503.

 For a year Columbus and his men remained stranded on Jamaica.
 A Spaniard, Diego Mendez, and some natives paddled a canoe to get help from Hispaniola.
 The island's governor, Nicolás de Ovando y Cáceres, detested Columbus and obstructed all efforts to rescue him and his men.
 In the meantime, Columbus allegedly mesmerized the natives by correctly predicting a lunar eclipse for February 29, 1504, using the Ephemeris of the German astronomer Regiomontanus.
-Help finally arrived, from the governor, on June 29, 1504, and Columbus and his men arrived in Sanlúcar de Barrameda, Castile, on November 7, 1504.
+Help finally arrived from the governor on June 29, 1504, and Columbus and his men arrived in Sanlúcar de Barrameda, Castile, on November 7, 1504.
+In 1505 Juan de Guzman, Duke of Medina Sidonia, in an agreement with Columbus proposed a project to populate the island but King Ferdinand turned it down.